USS Iredell County: Vietnam War, 1966–1970

 Iredell County recommissioned at San Diego, California on 18 June 1966.
 Completing training, Iredell County sailed to join the 7th Fleet on 3 September 1966.
 En route to Japan with her first cargo since 1945, she called at Pearl Harbor and her new homeport of Guam.
 Exchanging cargo at Iwakuni, Japan on 12 October, Iredell County departed for Da Nang, Vietnam, arriving on 21 October.
 She shuttled petroleum, building materials, rations, troops, and equipment between Da Nang and Chu Lai 65 miles to the south.
 She also shuttled cargo from Danang to Cửa Việt Base for most of 1967.
 In 1968, after an overhaul on Guam and refresher training in Yokosuka, Japan, she sailed for the Vietnam rivers.
 She carried ammunition and other cargo to the base at Binh Thuy (about 50 mi. from the sea on the Bassac River) and others farther upstream until March 1969 when she returned to Guam for a month.
 In April 1969, she once again returned to Da Nang, via Subic Bay in the Philippines, and continued shuttling materials to Cửa Việt Base, Tan My, and Chu Lai.
 In the summer of 1969 she took the first of President Nixon's 25,000 marines and their equipment from Vietnam to Okinawa.
 Iredell County transported more than 7,360 tons of cargo and made 12 landings.

 Transfer to Indonesia

 She continued to serve the Pacific Fleet and participate operations underway in Southeast Asia until July 1970 when she was decommissioned and transferred (loaned) under terms of the Security Assistance Program to Indonesia.
-Renamed Teluk Bone, the ship was struck from the Naval Vessel Register and sold outright to Indonesia in February 1979 and still active in service with Indonesian Navy as of December 2018.
-KRI Teluk Bone (511) together with another World War II-era LST, KRI Teluk Ratai (509) finally decommissioned from Indonesian Navy service at the Second Fleet HQ (Koarmada II), Surabaya on 15 August 2019.
+Renamed KRI Teluk Bone, the ship was struck from the Naval Vessel Register and sold outright to Indonesia in February 1979 and still active in service with Indonesian Navy as of December 2018.
+The ship took part in landing operations during the Indonesian invasion of East Timor, such as during the Battle of Dili.